GreenEdge, FDJ, Lotto and 1T4I all in the hat. Garmin not listed.

 The UCI has published the list of teams applying for WorldTour licences in 2012, with GreenEdge, Lotto-Ridley, Omega Pharma-Quick Step and 1T4I (currently Skil-Shimano) all among those vying for entry to cycling’s top flight.

 The communiqué named 18 teams as having applied for the 18 WorldTour places on offer in 2012, but Garmin-Cervélo are not on the list.
-Cyclingnews understands that this was due to a problem with their paperwork, but that the team will be applying for an extension to their license.
+Cyclingnews understands that this was due to a problem with their paperwork, but that the team will be applying for an extension to its license.

 Current ProTeam Movistar and Pro Continental squad Geox-TMC are also not listed as having yet applied for licences for 2012.